landaudiogo/cc-tutorials-2023/k8s/README.md

 these are similar to the ones used in the `service` part of this demo.
 The only difference is that in this deployment, we are defining resources for each container.
-Here, we define that our container requests `50m` which mean 50 millicpu, i.e., 0.05 share of a vCPU's resources.
+Here, we define that our container requests `50m` which mean 50 millicpu, i.e., 0.05 share of 1 vCPU's time.

 The last resource in our manifest is the HPA.
 Here we define that we want to scale our notifications-service deployment.
-We also want to set upper and lower bound limits on the number of pods the HPA can scale, to 5 and 1 respectively.
-We then define that the resource we want our HPA to monitor is the vCPU usage, and we want an average usage of 20%.
+It also sets the upper and lower limits on the number of pods the HPA can scale to, 5 and 1 respectively.
+It also specifies that the resource we want the HPA to monitor is the average vCPU usage, aiming for 20% average utilization across the deployment.

 Based on the rules defined in the HPA's manifest, the autoscaler will collect metrics from our deployment and calculate the number of pods required to satisfy our conditions.
-The algorithm the HPA autoscaler uses to determine the number of pods required is as follows:
+The algorithm the HPA autoscaler uses to determine the number of pods required is:
 ```
 desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]
 ```